kbrw/nvim-rplugin/README.md

   then the completion and the documentation function will understand the context: aliases, imports, use, etc., this function compile the file and use your CPU, use automd on vim to execute it when you want.
+- The `:ElixirBuildenv` background compilation can trigger error highlighting and log into vim to help your debugging.

 # Installation